paroj/voxeliens/Readme.rst

 .. image:: http://www.volumesoffun.com/wordpress/wp-content/uploads/2011/12/Screenshot0.jpg

+There are packages available for major Linux distributions at `the Open Build Service<>`_ and there are instruction on compiling Voxeliens yourself at `<Install.rst>`_.

 The objectives of Voxeliens are to survive as many waves of enemies as possible and accumulate the highest score.
 The default controls are as follows:

 W : Move forward